JustinAMason/Prepaware/README.md

 The content below is an example project proposal / requirements document.
 Replace the text below the lines marked "__TODO__" with details specific to your project.
 Remove the "TODO" lines.

-(___TODO__: your project name_)

-# Shoppy Shoperson
+# Prepaware

 ## Overview

-(___TODO__: a brief one or two paragraph, high-level description of your project_)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+Meal Prepping is a very useful process for people attempting to eat well, yet on a budget, and in many cases, get fit.
+However, the uncertainty about specific nutritional value and monetary value of meals can steer people away from the attempt.

+Prepaware  is a web application that will allow users to add ingredients and their prices, create recipes with those ingredients, and receive information on the cost and nutritional value of their meals.

 ## Data Model